Businesses or individuals who need to use fire in the open air to conduct their work during the Fire Danger Period may require a permit.

 In some areas, called fire protected areas, which are within the country area of Victoria and within 1.5km of forests, national parks or protected public land, fire restrictions are determined by the Prohibited Period under the Forests Act.

-The Prohibited Period generally coincides with the CFA's declared Fire Danger Period but may vary depending on bushfire risk in a given fire season.
+The Prohibited Period generally coincides with CFA's declared Fire Danger Period but may vary depending on bushfire risk in a given fire season.
 The list of places and dates where the Prohibited Period applies can be found on the Forest Fire Management Victoria website.

 Total Fire Ban Days